Investors Sell Off Bank and Brokerage Shares Amid Rising Oil Prices and Disappointing Jobs Report

 About LPLA

 LPL Financial Holdings Inc. is an independent broker-dealer and an investment advisory firm.
 The Company offers an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at institutions in the United States.
-Through its comprehensive platform, it offers integrated technology solutions; brokerage and advisory platforms; clearing, compliance, business and planning and advice services; consultative practice management programs and training, and in-house research.
-Through its custody and clearing platform, using both proprietary and third-party technology, it offers access to diversified financial products and services, enabling its advisors to offer personalized financial advice and brokerage services to retail investors.
+It serves independent financial advisors and institutions, providing them with technology solutions, brokerage and advisory platforms, clearing services, compliance services, consultative practice management programs and training, business services and planning and advice services, and in-house research.
+Through its custody and clearing platform, using both proprietary and third-party technology, it provides access to diversified financial products and services, enabling its advisors to offer personalized financial advice and brokerage services to retail investors.
 Its products include alternative investments, annuities, exchange-traded products, insurance-based products, mutual funds, and retirement plan products.
-It also offers wealth management solutions.

 About the author